 Another Book of Nothing Chapters 20 - 24:

-Is God with form or without?
+With form or without?
 We can work it out Within and without you To be or not to be?
 I think, therefore I am

-Is God with form or without?
+With form or without?

 Sri Ramakrishna Paramahansa

-Eventually, one day in the temple he was in such a state of anguish that he snatched the sword of Kali that hung there on the wall, determined to put an end to his pain - but at that moment he fell to the floor, unconscious of everything but the all-enveloping presence of Mother Kali.
+Eventually, one day in the temple he was in such a state of anguish that he snatched the machete-like sword of Kali that hung there on the wall, determined to put an end to his pain - but at that moment he fell to the floor, unconscious of everything but the all-enveloping presence of Mother Kali.
 From that time on, She was, he said, his constant companion, guiding him, comforting him and even dancing beside him in the form of a little girl, telling him which flowers to pick for her worship.
 Of course she was visible to no one else, but for Ramakrishna, She was, so he declared, more real than anything else.

 Mother Kali at Dakshineshwar temple